wyike/RunYourAppOnK8S/ClusterDNS.md

 * ClusterFirst
 A Pod uses cluster DNS aka CoreDNS first, if reslove fails (aka an external hostname query), it uses default upstream DNS settings inherited from node (as determined by kubelet - node's /etc/resolv.conf by default) or other extra stub-domain and upstream DNS servers configured (https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/, https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#effects-on-pods)

+some summaries:<br>
+kubelet by default inherited from node DNS settings with `--resolv-conf` flag set to `/etc/resolv.conf`.
+But we can change to others.<br>
+If kubelet a default value, CoreDNS by default uses kubelet value to set its /etc/resolv.conf and Corefile forward.
+But we can change to others in Corefile.